aresprotocols/ares-wiki/docs/kusama.md

 Mars token ($AMAS) will be used for contract call tests for some asset prices, in the meantime, it will be used for community governance and other functions.

 The initial issuance of $AMAS reaches 1 billion in total.
 50% will be used for slot auction, no private round investment and team holding, committed to becoming a community governed token.
-Any community user who stakes a certain amount of $AMAS can become an aggregator node in the Mars network.
+Any community user who takes a certain amount of $AMAS can become an aggregator node in the Mars network.

 **$AMAS token distribution**
 ![](assets/build/104.png)